 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.65 minutes getting to work every day.

-Ord is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Ord does not have a public transit system used by locals to get to and from work.

 The percentage of people in Ord who are college-educated is somewhat higher than the average US community of 21.84%: 25.41% of adults in Ord have at least a bachelor's degree.